Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 assert fake_email.last_message == "Hello!"

-This architecture pattern is especially valuable in larger systems — whether you are building complex event processing pipelines or simple CRUD applications, separating concerns makes every component easier to understand, test, and replace.
+This architectural pattern is particularly valuable in larger systems.
+Whether the project involves complex event-processing pipelines or simple CRUD applications, separating concerns makes every component easier to understand, test, and replace.

 Practical Refactoring: From Messy to Clean

-Let us walk through a realistic refactoring example — transforming a messy, real-world function into clean, maintainable code.
-This is not a contrived example; variations of this pattern exist in countless codebases.
+The following section presents a realistic refactoring example that transforms a messy real-world function into clean, maintainable code.
+This is not a contrived example; variations of this pattern occur in countless codebases.

 The Messy Original